butsugiri/chainer-dashboard/README.md

 ```

 Here, `settings.json` is a dictionary object that contains hyperparamers.
-Typically obtained by saving all the arguments provided to `argparse` module.
+Typically this is obtained by saving all the arguments that are provided to `argparse` module.
 For example,

 ```python